 The Graduate Certificate in Qualitative Studies is designed so that you can develop qualitative research skills through increasing levels of understanding, but also develop a specific approach in some detail.
 Courses are taught by faculty in the School of Education, School of Nursing, Department of Sociology, Department of Anthropology, and Department of American Studies (Folklore).

-The curriculum requires 4 courses, selected across three levels.
+The curriculum requires five courses, across four levels.
 You are also required to participate in at least one culminating experience through the Interpretive Research Suite and Carter Qualitative Thought Lab (QuaLab).

 Select Two